-Winter, Spring, Summer, Fall… there are always benefits of Trex Decking
+Whether it’s Winter, Spring, Summer or Fall, there are always benefits of Trex Decking

 One of the reasons why wooden decks wear so quickly in the Pennsylvania and New Jersey climates is because of changes in weather.
 The summers can be extremely hot, and the winters see a lot of freezing, thawing, and re-freezing.
 For most of the year, a wooden deck is experiencing harsh weather conditions that take a toll on its appearance and structural integrity.

 Unlike a wooden deck, the composite material found in Trex decking provides far superior resistance to these conditions.
-Here are 4 year round benefits of having a Trex deck:
+Here are the year round benefits of having a Trex deck:

 Autumn leaves can cause problems if they accumulate on a wooden deck and are not removed.
 When it rains, the top layer of leaves will dry out, but moisture gets trapped in the leaves underneath, contributing to decay.
 Not only that, but leaves can also leave stains on a wooden deck that ruin the finish.

 Benefits of Trex Decks During the Fall: The composite materials in Trex decking are much more resistant decay, so rotting leaves won’t have nearly as big of an effect on the deck.
 It’s also easy to remove leaf stains with the right cleaner.

 Trex Decks in the Winter

 Constant freezing, thawing, and re-freezing before the thawed ice has evaporated is a big problem in Pennsylvania, evidenced by our pothole-riddled roads.
 A wooden deck is subject to the same problem.